shockscript/spec/src/default-lexical-scope.md

 ## SX

 The topmost scope defines a `SX` property, which is an alias to a package wildcard import of the top-level package.

+## Intl

+The topmost scope defines an `Intl` property, which is an alias to a package wildcard import of the `shockscript.intl` package.

+## Temporal

+The topmost scope defines an `Temporal` property, which is an alias to a package wildcard import of the `shockscript.temporal` package.

+## GlobalReflection

+The topmost scope defines an `GlobalReflection` property, which is an alias to a package wildcard import of the `shockscript.globalreflection` package.